Great questions from St.Andrews CE....just not enough time! Wish I could answer them all.

 I am a PhD student at the University of Reading, researching how to continue conserving an Endangered species of bird in the Indian Ocean.

 University of Reading, University College of London, Zoological Society of London AND the National Environment Research Council.
 Phew, that’s a lot of people!

-Getting outdoors!
+Favourite thing to do in my job Getting outdoors!
 There’s no better way to learn about wildlife than getting up close, so being outside always makes me happy, where I can see it, hear it, maybe catch it….taking blood samples from birds is always a thrill!

 My work has taken quite a change recently!
 From having always worked outdoors, on my feet all day studying plants and animals, I am now very office based…but I still love it!
 The PhD I began last year largely involves analysing twenty years of data collected on an endangered bird, the Echo parakeet, and this means I am teaching myself a lot about statistics and maths at the moment.
 Eek!
 This is great though, because as important as it is going outdoors collecting the data, it’s pointless if we don’t use it!
 Scientifically studying this information can tell us lots of thing about the birds we didn’t previously didn’t know or understand.
 For example, how regularly do they produce chicks?
 What are the chances of these chicks surviving?
 Does weather have an effect on their growth and survival?
 So many questions to be answered!

 The echo parakeet is already intensively looked after in the wild to ensure their survival.
 They are provided with nest boxes, extra food, and given medical care when needed, but we really want these birds to be able to survive without our help, and to do that, we need to understand them.
 That’s my job!